markszabo/markszabo.github.io/_posts/2025-09-xx-home-insurance.md

 Sony has the additional option to increase the earthquake coverage to 100% (technically it is a separate insurance that pays out the same amount as the earthquake insurance if at least half the house is destroyed).
 The cost of this is an extra 182,290 yen for 5 years, almost doubling the price of the insurance.

 Since our house is pretty earthquake and fire resistant, we decided not to take this.
 (Even if a big earthquake would to hit, it is unlikely that our house would get damaged to an extent where we would need this payout.
-If there is only minor damage, then both the cost of fixing and the insurance payout are lower, and we can cover the other 50% out-of-pocket.)
+If there is only minor damage, then both the cost of fixing and the insurance payout are lower, and we can cover the other half of the cost out-of-pocket.)

 ## Fine-tuning